The X Factor (Australian TV series) season 8: Live shows

 The live shows began airing on 23 October 2016.
-Initially, ten live shows were planned, but they had to be cut down to five, apparently due to the scheduling conflicts.
+Initially, ten live shows were planned, but they were cut down to five, apparently due to scheduling conflicts.
 Guy Sebastian mentored the Over 22s, Iggy Azalea mentored the Groups and Adam Lambert mentored the 14-21s.
 Mel B was announced as the mentor of the Underdogs category, where she chose three acts who were eliminated in the three-seat challenge, join her category; the contestants of this category were not revealed until the first live show.
-The live shows concluded on 21 November 2016, where this would be the final episode of The X Factor to be aired, as the programme had to be cancelled in January 2017 due to the declining ratings.
+The live shows concluded on 21 November 2016, where this would be the final episode of The X Factor to be aired, as the programme was cancelled in January 2017 due to declining ratings.